Violet-throated metaltail: Breeding

 The violet-throated metaltail is thought to nest between November and February.
 One nest was described as resembling a slipper without a heel; it was made of moss, twigs, and wool.
 The female incubates the clutch of two white eggs; the incubation and nestling periods are not known.

 Vocalization

 A violet-throated metaltail vocalization has been described as "a descending series of 3–5 squeaky notes, followed by several jumbled ones, 'trsee-seee-seee-sew..trr-tsee-tse-tsew..trr-tsee-tse-tsew'."
 It is thought to be either a song or a chasing call.

 Status

 The IUCN originally assessed the violet-throated metaltail as Threatened.
-The assessment was changed to Vulnerable in 1994 and to the present Endangered in 2000.
-Its population is estimated at fewer than 1700 mature individuals and is believed to be decreasing.
+The assessment was changed to Vulnerable in 1994 and to Endangered in 2000.
+As of 2023, it has been downlisted to Vulnerable again.
+Its population is estimated at between 1,000 – 2,500 mature individuals and is believed to be decreasing.
 Its range includes El Cajas National Park and the small adjoining Río Mazán reserve.
 However, outside those areas and even within the national park its habitat is under threat by burning to create pasture.